Chapter 1 ♕

 Those red eyes were different.

 My sleep was disturbed by a deafening bang.
 In a mixture of waving limbs, I sat up in my bed and looked around me disoriented.
 I had no idea what time it was or what the hell happened.

 I cringed when my hearing was ravaged again with a loud bang, but this time I was able to place the sound.
-It was a gunshot.
+A gunshot.
 Immediately after the shot was fired, I heard the howling I recognized all too well.
 An injured animal.
 It took a while for my head to recall yesterday’s memories.
-The hunters must have started hunting the wolves.

 For a second I sat in my bed like a frozen statue and didn’t know what to do.
 Until it cut another loud cry through the night, then my body made the decision for me.
 What kind of vet would I be if I left an animal to suffer.
-Before I realized I was standing in front of my wardrobe and had put on jeans and a sweater.
+Before I even realized it, I was already standing in front of my wardrobe, busy with the weary process of hoisting jeans over my buttocks.
 In my kitchen, I pulled out a flashlight from the top drawer and headed for the door.

 “I hope I’m not going to regret this,” I thought to myself, before disappearing into the dark night and closing my door with a cracking sound behind me.